ianrenton/ianrenton.com/projects/planesailing-portable/index.markdown

 ### Screen and Buttons

-The final concession to simplicity made at design time was that the mode could be changed between ADS-B, AIS, APRS and SpyServer by logging in via SSH and running a script.
+The final concession to simplicity made at design time was that the mode could be changed between ADS-B, AIS, APRS and rtl_tcp by logging in via SSH and running a script.
 SSH&mdash;or seeing the results on the Plane/Sailing interface&mdash;is also the only way to know if it's working.

 An additional board providing a small screen and a few buttons, such as this [1.3" OLED display HAT](https://thepihut.com/products/1-3inch-oled-display-hat-for-raspberry-pi-128x64) could provide information on the unit's function as well as the ability to change it, and perhaps even to log into a WiFi network, via the buttons.